muratk3n/thirdwave/en/2019/01/qa-1.md

 A: Most likely Hal Finney.
 He was the #2 Bitcoin user, its first tester.
 He sadly passed away.

-Hal was hard-core crypto guy himself.
-And: dude named Satoshi N. lived nearby him.
-So he could be the real Satoshi.
 Writing analysis showed Finney's writing most closely resembled Satoshi's.

 One thing he said shortly before his death had always bothered me..
 'I have no worries my legacy is secure'.
 Ask any profiler: this is not something the #2 guy would say before his death.

+Hal was hard-core crypto guy himself.
+And: dude named Satoshi N. lived nearby him.
 The Nakamoto living close to HF was burned during mortgage crisis.
 So I bet HF saw his predicament, and planned BTC as a way to correct the sys which burned his neighbor and many others.

 CNN Conversation: